RohaanJohn/RohaanJohn/README.md

 The command to send a random quote is -inspire and -help shows the other commands of the bot.

+The bot also autoresponses to certain words like sad, unhappy, etc. with custom user inputted encouraging words.

 The link to add the bot to your server: https://discord.com/api/oauth2/authorize?client_id=880705578043838464&permissions=227344&scope=bot

 ## - AlphaTrip